aame1/class-9-10/okozmovskaya.md

 I am from Russia  and now live in Belgium, Brussels.
 I am 33 years old and married.

-I have a degree in a social psychology and now I want to trying myself in new world web-development.
+I have a degree in a social psychology and now I want to trying myself in *new world web-development*.

 ![Olga's photo][photo]